TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/universal-data-graph/concepts/field_mappings.md

 }
 ```

-In order to ask for this data, we need to formulate a GraphQL query:
+We need to formulate a GraphQL query to request this data:

 ```graphql
 query TykCEO {